venuu/jsonapi-authorization/README.md

 Make sure to test for authorization in your application, too.
 We should have coverage of all operations, though.
 If that isn't the case, please [open an issue][issues].

+If you're using custom processors, make sure that they extend `JSONAPI::Authorization::AuthorizingProcessor`, or authorization will not be performed for that resource.

 This gem should work out-of-the box for simple cases.
 The default authorizer might be overly restrictive for [more complex cases][complex-case].

 The API is subject to change between minor version bumps until we reach v1.0.0.